John Pousette-Dart, bandmates and host John Platt (photo by Jeremy Rainer)

-For John Platt, who in his radio career has been a disk jockey, program director, producer, and promotion director, his job at WFUV is ideal: It allows him to be involved in station management as the Director of Communications & Special Projects, and to be on the air as the host of the wide-ranging Sunday Breakfast.
+For John Platt, who in his radio career has been a disk jockey, program director, producer, and promotion director, his job at WFUV is ideal: It allows him to be involved in station management as the Director of Communications, and to be on the air as the host of the wide-ranging Sunday Supper (formerly the Sunday Breakfast).

 John got into radio as progressive rock was gaining a foothold on FM radio in the late '60s.
 He was working as the program director of the Princeton University radio station when, thanks to being in the right place at the right time, he began his professional career at WMMR in Philadelphia.
 After graduation in 1970, Platt headed to Chicago, where as program director and air personality he helped launch the eclectic music format at nationally-renowned WXRT.
 He stayed in Chicago through the decade, a fertile time for folk music there, as the careers of Steve Goodman and John Prine took off.

 At the close of the '70s, John moved to New York as the program director of another legendary station, WRVR.
 After the station changed ownership and format in 1980, John produced several national radio series and wrote for MTV until he hooked up with Pete Fornatale at WNEW-FM in 1985.
 He produced Pete's influential Mixed Bag program (later known as The Sunday Show on K-Rock) for 11 years, filling in when Pete was on vacation and interviewing artists such as Tom Waits, Randy Newman and Bonnie Raitt.
 All the while John was working full-time as the Promotion & Marketing Director at WNEW-AM and WYNY and later, having converted to public radio, as the Marketing & Communications Director at WNYC.
 It was his work with Pete Fornatale which prompted WFUV to contact Platt in April 1997.